HowMuchDoINeed.co logo

 How to Use This Calculator

-2. Enter the screed thickness – 50–75 mm (2–3 in) is typical for a bonded sand and cement screed.
+2. Enter the floor length and width, then the screed depth – 50–75 mm (2–3 in) is typical for a bonded sand and cement screed.

-3. Choose your sand to cement ratio and read off the materials, or use the pre-mixed bag estimate.
+3. Pick your sand:cement ratio and read off the materials, or use the pre-mixed bag estimate.

 Tips

-• A 1:4 cement to sharp sand mix is the standard floor screed.
+• A 1:4 cement to sharp sand mix is the standard floor screed; 1:3 is stronger.

 • Minimum thickness is usually 40 mm bonded, 50 mm unbonded and 65–75 mm floating over insulation.